-Bonjour Santé is a service that finds a walk-in doctor's appointments near you within 24 hours.
-You need to have a Quebec Medicare card to use this service.
-There is a fee ($18.95 plus tax).
+Bonjour Santé is a service that finds walk-in doctor's appointments near you within 24 hours.
+There is a fee for this service.
 Learn more about this service on the Bonjour Santé Frequently Asked Questions page.

 Only use the Emergency Room for emergencies.
 If you go to the ER for issues that are not a real emergency, you will spend a lot of time waiting, and risk getting and spreading infections.
 Learn more about The Emergency Room: When to go and when not to go.
 Find your local emergency rooms below.

 Place Alexis Nihon, Tour numéro 2, 3500 boul. de Maisonneuve Ouest, bureau 1520